kylehue/app-boilerplate/README.md

-# app-boilerplate
+# a94
-Boilerplate for making web apps.
+A web application where you can chat with someone anonymously.